-This section describes an example of the procedure for executing a demonstration project with the use of an RL78/G23 device.
+This section describes an example of the procedure for executing a demonstration project with the use of an RX140 device.
 The procedure for executing the demonstration project is common to other MCU products; however, only the environment for confirming the operation differs with the MCU.
-Confirm the environment (section 6.1 Environments for Confirming Operation) for the MCU product you intend to use.
+Confirm the environment (section 6.1, Environments for Confirming Operation) for the MCU product you intend to use.
+The procedure for executing the demo project is also common for the CC-RX compiler and GCC compiler environments.

 The following describes the procedure for executing UART communication using the FWUPCOMM FIT module.
-For SPI communication settings, refer to "5.5 Settings for the Demo Project When Using SPI Communication Between MCUs."
+For SPI communication settings, refer to "5.6 Settings for the Demo Project When Using SPI Communication Between MCUs."